ciarloj/RegCM4.5-CB6C/README.md

 ## Changelog
-version 1: reset emissions for NO, and CHBC for O3, NO, & NO2 back to starting conditions (as CBM-Z) version 2: SORGAM linked with CB-6 (not active - development in progress)
+version 1: reset emissions for NO, and CHBC for O3, NO, & NO2 back to starting conditions (as CBM-Z)

 ## Contact